ComancheChikn/ApacheChikn.github.io/README.md

 - 🔭 I’m currently working on ...
 Myself (I'm a dark-horse).
 - 🌱 I’m currently learning ...
 Cloud Engineering skills.
 - 👯 I’m looking to collaborate on ...
-Terraform projects.
+Terraform or AWS Cloud Formation projects.
 - 🤔 I’m looking for help with ...
 Landing an internship.
 (Luck is for games of chance.
 I prefer dedication and focused attention.)
 - 💬 Ask me about ...
 What inspires me.
 - 📫 How to reach me: ... shawnfeltmate@gmail.com